-A. Minimum parking requirements:
+Minimum parking requirements:

-- Residential Uses: One and two family residential dwellings shall have on the same lot or adjacent thereto, parking spaces equal to two times the number of dwelling units in each structure.
-Professional residence-offices shall have two parking spaces, plus one additional space for every two hundred (200) square feet of office space. - 2.
-Public Assembly Places: Every building used for public assembly of people shall have on the same lot therewith or within four hundred (400) feet thereof, one parking space for every four seats provided.
-Where there are no seats provided, one parking space shall be provided for every two hundred (200) square feet of floor space. - a.
-For multiple family dwellings, provision shall be made on the same lot of the principle use or a lot adjacent thereto under the same ownership, three (3) parking spaces for every two (2) dwelling units. - 3.
-Commercial Uses: For every business or commercial use, one parking space for every vehicle used in the business plus an additional parking space for each one hundred and fifty (150) square feet of floor space shall be provided on the same lot as the principle use or lot adjacent thereto under the same ownership. - 4.
-Industrial Uses: For every industrial use, provision shall be made on the same lot as the principle use or a lot adjacent thereto under the same ownership, one parking space for each employee on the premises during the maximum shift. - 5.
-Recreational Uses: As specified by the Planning Commission.
+1. Residential Uses: One and two family residential dwellings shall have on the same lot or adjacent thereto, parking spaces equal to two times the number of dwelling units in each structure.
+Professional residence-offices shall have two parking spaces, plus one additional space for every two hundred (200) square feet of office space.

+For multiple family dwellings, provision shall be made on the same lot of the principle use or a lot adjacent thereto under the same ownership, three (3) parking spaces for every two (2) dwelling units.

+2. Public Assembly Places: As specified by the Planning Commission during a site plan review .

+3. Commercial Uses: As specified by the Planning Commission during a site plan review.
+Industrial Uses: For every industrial use, provision shall be made on the same lot as the principle use or a lot adjacent thereto under the same ownership, one parking space for each employee on the premises during the maximum shift.

+4. Recreational Uses: As specified by the Planning Commission.

-B. Additional requirements:
+Additional requirements:

-6. Parking spaces for handicapped persons shall be provided for all commercial uses.
-The size, number and location of spaces shall comply

-- with the ADA Accessibility Guidelines. - 7.
-The Planning Commission may require additional off street parking and loading spaces for any use if they find that the minimum spaces are not sufficient. - 8.
-A required driveway shall be at least twenty (20) feet, but not more than forty (40) feet in width, except for one and two family use.
-All driveways are to be located at least one hundred (100) feet from a street line intersection for all uses except one and two-family residential uses. - Driveways serving multi-family residential uses and all non-residential uses shall be so arranged that vehicles are not required to back onto a public road on entering or leaving. - 10.
-All open off-street parking areas containing more than four (4) parking spaces and all off-street loading areas shall be screened on each side adjoining or fronting on any property in a residential district, by a wall, fence, or densely planted hedge not less than three (3) feet nor more than five (5) feet in height. - 11.
-Parking space shall be located on the same lot as the principal use except as otherwise provided. - 12.
-Parking spaces for any number of separate uses may be combined in one parking lot. - 13.
-Parking space, access drives, entrances, and exits as required by this section for business buildings, for multi- family dwellings and for dwelling groups shall be adequately paved with macadam, bituminous or concrete and designed so as not to drain onto a public highway or adjacent properties; multi-family dwellings and dwelling groups may use crushed rock as an alternative. - 14.
-Parking on or obstructing the use of a sidewalk by a motorized vehicle is prohibited.
+- Parking spaces for handicapped persons shall be provided for all commercial uses.
+The size, number and location of spaces shall comply with the ADA Accessibility Guidelines. - The Planning Commission may require additional off street parking and loading spaces for any use if they find that the minimum spaces are not sufficient. - A required driveway shall be at least twenty (20) feet, but not more than forty (40) feet in width, except for one and two family use.
+All driveways are to be located at least one hundred (100) feet from a street line intersection for all uses except one and two-family residential uses. - Driveways serving multi-family residential uses and all non-residential uses shall be so arranged that vehicles are not required to back onto a public road on entering or leaving.

+- All open off-street parking areas containing more than four (4) parking spaces and all offstreet loading areas shall be screened on each side adjoining or fronting on any property in a residential district, by a wall, fence, or densely planted hedge not less than three (3) feet nor more than five (5) feet in height. - Parking space shall be located on the same lot as the principal use except as otherwise provided. - Parking spaces for any number of separate uses may be combined in one parking lot. - Parking space, access drives, entrances, and exits as required by this section for business buildings, for multi- family dwellings and for dwelling groups shall be adequately paved with macadam, bituminous or concrete and designed so as not to drain onto a public highway or adjacent properties; multi-family dwellings and dwelling groups may use crushed rock as an alternative. - Parking on or obstructing the use of a sidewalk by a motorized vehicle is prohibited.

-Section 424 - Commercial Loading Areas
+Section 324 - Commercial Loading Areas